gleicon/locust-swarm/README.md

 	- Export credentials
 		$ export AWS_ACCESS_KEY_ID=<aws access key id>
 		$ export AWS_SECRET_ACCESS_KEY=<aws secret access key>
+	- Disable host key checking
+		$ export ANSIBLE_HOST_KEY_CHECKING=False

+	- At AWS, take note of your VPC id, subnet id, IP block assigned to this subnet and the key name you will be using.
+	- Each region may have distinct AMI ids for Ubuntu 14.04 64 bits (trusty)
-	- configure group_vars/all with the data below (note slave_count is the number of slave VMs)
+	- Configure group_vars/all with your data
+	- slave_count is the number of slave VMs
+	- test_host is the target host you will be testing (base host, not full URL)
 		ssh_key_name: aws_devel
 		aws_region: us-east-1
 		ami_id: ami-9eaa1cf6